 13 Essential Oils Recipes for Dogs

-There are a lot of essential oils on the market, and in my research, I order oils from brands that believe in sourcing quality, organic ingredients, making safe oils for all of us to use.
+There are many essential oils on the market, and in my research, I order oils from brands that believe in sourcing quality, organic ingredients and making safe oils for all of us to use.

 I also highly recommend investing in the following books: